asteroidai/asteroid-python-sdk/README.md

 # Asteroid Python SDK
 A Python SDK for interacting with the Asteroid platform.
-This SDK is designed to be used with the Asteroid server.
+To successfully use Asteroid Python SDK, you need to have a running instance of the Asteroid server.
+[Book a demo]( https://calendly.com/founders-asteroid-hhaf/30min) with Asteroid founders to get started!

 ## Installation
 ```bash